Workers’ Compensation Q&A

 Will my employer retaliate against me for reporting my work injury?

 It is against public policy for an employer to retaliate against you for reporting your own work injury or that of another injured worker.
 Most employers follow the law and will not terminate your employment for rights asserted pertaining to a work injury.
-Employers know they can be sued in civil court, if they violate public policy by retaliating against you.
-If your employer retaliates against you for reporting a work injury, Wusinich & Brogan has vigorously fought employers who retaliate against injured workers.
+Employers know they can be sued in civil court if they violate public policy by retaliating against you.
+If your employer retaliates against you for reporting a work injury, we can help.
+Wusinich & Sweeney has vigorously fought employers who retaliate against injured workers.
 Call us and learn more about how we can help you.

 What should I do if my employer refuses to recognize my work injury?

-You will need in most circumstances to file a workers’ compensation claim.
-To do this, the basic rule is that you will need to file a Claim Petition within three years of the date of injury.
+You will need, in most circumstances, to file a workers' compensation claim within 120 days of the date of injury.
 But it is best to file it as soon as possible.
+If the claim is denied, you have up to three years to file an appeal.
 This three-year period can be extended under certain circumstances.
 Sometimes the payment by your employer or its insurance company of wage loss or medical benefits can extend the three-year period.
 There are other rarer circumstances which must be analyzed on a case-by-case basis.

 How much time does an employer's insurance company have to pay my medical expenses?

 An insurer must pay medical expenses within 30 days after receipt of the required bills and records from your healthcare provider.
-Often, insurance companies will not pay your bills without telling you.
+Often, insurance companies will not pay your bills without your knowledge.
 You only find out about the failure to pay because your healthcare provider tells you.

-An insurance company that unilaterally stops payment of a claimant’s medical bills assumes the risk that it will be subject to a penalty for non-payment of bills.
-This penalty is within a workers’ compensation judge’s discretion but can be up to 50% of the outstanding amount of unpaid bills.
+An insurance company that unilaterally stops payment of a claimant's medical bills assumes the risk that it will be subject to a penalty for non-payment of bills.
+This penalty is within a workers' compensation judge's discretion but can be up to 50 percent of the outstanding amount of unpaid bills.

 Do I need to respond to a Petition relating to my work injury filed by my employer or its insurance company?